Cherednik and Hecke algebras of varieties with a finite group action: The Cherednik algebra of a -variety

 \begin{proof} Let $D^\bullet_X$ be the dual D-module De Rham complex of $X$:

-where $\Omega^{-i}(X)$ is the sheaf of polyvector fields of rank $i$ on $X$.
+where $\Omega^{-i}_X$ is the sheaf of polyvector fields of rank $i$ on $X$.
 Then $D^\bullet_X$ is a locally projective resolution of the D-module ${\mathcal O}_X$.
-Thus, the required Ext groups are equal to the hypercohomology groups of the complex of sheaves ${\rm Hom}_{D-{\rm modules}} (D^\bullet_X,{\mathcal O}_X)$.
+Thus, the required Ext groups are equal to the hypercohomology groups of the complex of sheaves ${\rm Hom}_{D_X} (D^\bullet_X,{\mathcal O}_X)$.
 This complex is just the algebraic De Rham complex of $X$.
-But by Grothendieck's theorem, the hypercohomology of the De Rham complex is equal to the cohomology of $X$.
+But by Grothendieck's algebraic De Rham theorem, the hypercohomology of the De Rham complex is naturally isomorphic to the cohomology of $X$.
 This proves the proposition. \end{proof}

-Note that Proposition \ref{groth} holds for analytic varieties, with the same proof.
+\begin{remark} Proposition \ref{groth} also holds for analytic varieties, with the same proof (using the usual De Rham theorem for complex manifolds). \end{remark}

 Now let $X$ be a smooth algebraic variety over $\Bbb C$, and $g$ be an automorphism of $X$ of finite order.
 In this case the set of fixed points $X^g$ is a smooth algebraic variety, consisting of finitely many (say, $N_g$) connected components $X_j^g$ (possibly of different dimensions).